flu0r1ne/gpt-chat-cli/README.md

 gpt-chat-cli: a simple yet powerful ChatGPT CLI
 -----------------------------------------------

-## Intro
+## Introduction

 `gpt-chat-cli` is a simple, general purpose ChatGPT CLI.
 It brings the power of ChatGPT to the command line.
-It aims to be easy to use and configurable.
+It aims to be easy to use and highly configurable.

 Some of the features include:
-- Streaming, real-time output
+- Streaming, real-time output.
-- Interactive sessions with color and adornments
+- Interactive sessions with color and adornments.
-- Support for any model which can be called through OpenAI's chat completions API.
+- Support for any model that can be called through OpenAI's chat completions API.
   [See model endpoint compatibility.](https://platform.openai.com/docs/models/model-endpoint-compatibility)
-- Modify model parameters including temperature, frequency penalty, presence penalty, top p, and the maximum number of tokens emitted
+- Ability to modify model parameters including temperature, frequency penalty, presence penalty, top p, and the maximum number of tokens emitted.
-- Dynamic code syntax highlighting
+- Dynamic code syntax highlighting.
-- List available models
+- List the available models.
-- Respects unix norms.
+- Respects Unix norms.
 Input can be gathered from pipes, heredoc, files, and arbitrary file descriptors.

 ![gpt-chat-cli Completion Demo](./assets/images/gpt.gif)